 Experience is first and foremost, but here are some other questions you can ask a prospective landscape designer to choose the right service for your lawn or garden:

-- Is this budget inclusive of all costs including labor and materials?
+Is this budget inclusive of all costs including labour and materials?

 Why choose Manna Landscapes?